Marlon Brando’s Rolex Fetches $1.95 Million at Auction

-Manufactured in 1972 and still in near-mint condition, the Rolex features an unpolished case and an a black aftermarket rubber strap but is missing its bezel.
+Manufactured in 1972 and still in near-mint condition, the Rolex features an unpolished case and an black aftermarket rubber strap but is missing its bezel.
 (Brando removed it at the behest of one of the film’s crew members, who thought it may be distracting to viewers.)
-The hand engraving on the back was done by Brando himself, according to Paul Boutros, the head of watches at Phillips, which is auctioning off the accessory in December.
+The hand engraving on the back was done by Brando himself, according to Paul Boutros, the head of watches at Phillips.

 Without a link to the famous actor, who died in 2004, the watch would have fetched around $20,000.
 The proceeds of the sale as well as Phillips’s portion of the commission is set to be donated to the Brando Fischer Foundation, a nonprofit aimed at reducing childhood poverty.